 Native Hawaiian and Other Pacific Islander: 0.1%

-The Brazoria county labor force has grown alongside the population.
-The majority of residents are of working age (18 - 64) with the largest concentration in the 35 - 54 age bracket and a median age of 35.
-87.9% of Brazoria County residents 25+ are high school graduates or higher and 30% hold a Bachelor’s degree or higher.
-The median household income is significantly higher than the State of Texas Average, by nearly $20,000, which is projected to continue to increase.
+71.1% of Brazoria County residents 25+ are high school graduates or higher and 32% hold a Bachelor’s degree or higher.
+The median household income is significantly higher than the State of Texas Average, by almost $20,000, which is projected to continue to increase.

 The Alliance has access, through an annual subscription fee, to a program that can generate detailed demographic reports.
 The Alliance can provide, free of charge, demographic reports for a wide variety of geographies which include states, counties, cities, radii in miles, or drive time minutes from a specific point, i.e. address or street intersection.
 The demographic reports include a wide range of data for the specified geography plus a listing of businesses within that geography can also be provided.